akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 Why, then, would gRPC rely on trailers?
 Because gRPC supports streaming responses, in which the server writes multiple records to the response body.
-Imagine that a well-intentioned gRPC server is preparing to stream a large collection to a client.
+Imagine that a gRPC server is preparing to stream a large collection to a client.
 The server connects to the database, executes a query, and begins inspecting the results.
-Everything is copacetic, so the server sends a `200 OK` status code and a handful of headers.
+Everything is going well, so the server sends a `200 OK` status code and some headers.
 One by one, the server begins reading records from the database and writing them to the response body.
 Then the database crashes.
-How should the server tell the client that something has gone terribly wrong?
+How should the server tell the client that something has gone wrong?
 The client has already received a `200 OK` HTTP status code, so it's too late to send a `500 Internal Server Error`.
-Because the server has already started sending the response body, it's also too late to send additional headers.
+Because the server has already started sending the response body, it's also too late to send more headers.
 The server's only options are to send the error as the last portion of the response body or to send it in trailers.

 gRPC chooses to use trailers.
 Responses include a gRPC-specific status code in the `grpc-status` trailer and a description of the error (if any) in the